The Phone Befriending Service

 Want to become a Befriender?

-If you want to be a befriender please contact Miry.
+If you want to be a befriender please contact Aklima.
 We’ll send you out a volunteering application role and discuss with you how the role works, as well as agreeing with you how long you’d like to volunteer for.
 We find that befriending volunteering works best if a commitment of at least 3 months is made.